Thertzlor/Revenant/wiki/Options_Documentation.md

 * *default value: true*

-# Linter [turning these off might cause you to lose control of your mouse for silly reasons lik typos]
+# Linter [turning these options off might cause you to lose control of your mouse for silly reasons like typos]

 ## enableLinting